 They grow best in USDA Zones 7 to 10 but can be grown in pots in colder areas.
 Camellias need moist, well-draining soils that are slightly acidic.
 In addition, they also need partial shade and sheltered locations away from cold winds.

 Although indoor conditions would provide shelter and partial shade, camellias don’t grow well in our homes.
-The only reason to grow camellias indoors is to keep them inside during extremely cold winters.
+The only reason to grow these plants indoors is to keep them inside during extremely cold winters.

 How Does Growing Camellias Indoors Affect Their Flowering Cycle?

 Once the camellia flowering season finishes, these shrubs start working on next year’s buds.
-To do this effectively, camellias need cooler temperatures.
-Like many other plants, camellias benefit from a cold period to produce new flowers.
+To do this effectively, they need cooler temperatures.
+Like many other plants, they benefit from a cold period to produce new flowers.